artifacthub/hub/docs/helm_annotations.md

 Containers images will be scanned for security vulnerabilities.
 The security report generated will be available in the package detail view.
 It is possible to whitelist images so that they are not scanned by setting the `whitelisted` flag to true.

+When the standard [helm.sh/images](#standard-annotations) annotation is also present, the images listed in it are processed first and the ones provided in this annotation are added to that list.
+Entries using an image reference already listed in the `helm.sh/images` annotation override the existing one, which allows extending them with Artifact Hub specific fields like `whitelisted` or `platforms`.

 - **artifacthub.io/crds** *(yaml string, see example below)*

 This annotation can be used to list the operator's CRDs.
 They will be visible in the package's detail view as cards.